We're excited that you are interested in taking an introductory computer science course! Our

 If you have never programmed before, or if your programming experience is limited, you will probably

-practice problems.
-We hope this will help most people pick the right course for them, but if you still
+problems.
+We hope this will help most people pick the right course for them.
+The recommendations this

 This self-placement is adaptive, meaning which questions you see and in which order will depend